torvalds/linux/Documentation/filesystems/cifs/ksmbd.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ==========================
-CIFSD - SMB3 Kernel Server
+KSMBD - SMB3 Kernel Server
 ==========================

-CIFSD is a linux kernel server which implements SMB3 protocol in kernel space for sharing files over network.
+KSMBD is a linux kernel server which implements SMB3 protocol in kernel space for sharing files over network.

-CIFSD architecture
+KSMBD architecture
 ==================

 The subset of performance related operations belong in kernelspace and